-For System V (SysV) semaphores, access checks are performed for each access request (e.g., to lock or unlock the semaphore).
+For semaphores, access checks are performed for each access request (e.g., to lock or unlock the semaphore).
 Changes to access controls (e.g., revocation) are effective upon the next request for access.
-That is, the change affects all future SysV semaphore operations, except if a process has already made a request for the SysV semaphore and is waiting for its availability, in which case the access change is not effective for that process until the next request.
+That is, the change affects all future semaphore operations, except if a process has already made a request for the semaphore and is waiting for its availability, in which case the access change is not effective for that process until the next request.

-In cases where the administrator determines that immediate revocation of access to a SysV semaphore is required, the administrator can reboot the computer, thus destroying the semaphore and any processes waiting for it.
+In cases where the administrator determines that immediate revocation of access to a semaphore is required, the administrator can reboot the computer, thus destroying the semaphore and any processes waiting for it.
 This method is described in the Security Guide.

-If a process requests deletion of a SysV semaphore, it is not deleted until the last process that is waiting for the semaphore obtains its lock (or equivalently, the last process waiting for the semaphore terminates).
-However, once a SysV semaphore has been marked as deleted, additional processes cannot perform semaphore operations and it cannot be undeleted.
+If a process requests deletion of a semaphore, it is not deleted until the last process that is waiting for the semaphore obtains its lock (or equivalently, the last process waiting for the semaphore terminates).
+However, once a semaphore has been marked as deleted, additional processes cannot perform semaphore operations and it cannot be undeleted.

-The default access control on newly created SysV semaphores is determined by the effective user ID and group ID of the process that created the semaphore and the specific permissions requested by the process creating the semaphore.
+The default access control on newly created semaphores is determined by the effective user ID and group ID of the process that created the semaphore and the specific permissions requested by the process creating the semaphore.

-- The owning user and creating user of a newly created SysV semaphore will be the effective UID of the creating process. - The owning group and creating group of a newly created SysV semaphore will be the effective GID of the creating process. - The initial access permissions on the SysV semaphore must be specified by the creating process, or they are set to null and the object is inaccessible until the owner sets them. - SysV semaphores do not have extended permissions. - SysV semaphores do not support NFSv4 ACLS.
+- The owning user and creating user of a newly created semaphore will be the effective UID of the creating process. - The owning group and creating group of a newly created semaphore will be the effective GID of the creating process. - The initial access permissions on the semaphore must be specified by the creating process, or they are set to null and the object is inaccessible until the owner sets them. - Semaphores do not have extended permissions.